No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 There was no such drama against the upstart Horned Frogs.

+“The journey was great.
+It’s something I’ll never forget,” TCU running back Emari Demercado said.
+“Obviously, didn’t end how we wanted it, but at the end of the day this journey was something great.”

 This year the Bulldogs never had to worry about Alabama.
-They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then emphatically stamped themselves as a burgeoning dynasty.
+They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then completed a perfect season with an historic blowout.

-Bennett hit Brock Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
-The sophomore tight end signaled touchdown while lying on the turf at Sofi Stadium.
-Bennett flashed a wide grin as he tapped helmets with one of his linemen.
+Bennett hit Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
+The sophomore from Northern California signaled touchdown while lying on the turf at Sofi Stadium.
+Bennett smiled as he tapped helmets with one of his linemen.

-Georgia’s famous bulldog mascot UGA could not make cross-country trip to root in his team, but it still felt a little like Sanford Stadium in SoCal.
+Georgia’s famous bulldog mascot UGA could not make cross-country trip to root on his team, but it still felt a little like Sanford Stadium in SoCal.

-Many of the TCU fans cleared out with more then half the fourth quarter left, choosing to venture out into a rainy and chilly night rather than watch any more of the massive mismatch.
+Many of the TCU fans cleared out with more than half the fourth quarter left, choosing to venture out into a rainy and chilly night rather than watch any more of the massive mismatch.

 Heisman Trophy runner-up Max Duggan threw two first-half interceptions in the final game of his roller-coaster TCU career.

 A four-year starter who never played in a bowl before this season, Duggan led TCU on one of the most improbable runs in college football history.

-Unranked nationally after a losing season and picked seventh in the Big 12 for Sonny Dykes’ first year as coach, the Frogs won nine games by 10 or fewer points.
+Unranked after a losing 2021 season and picked seventh in the Big 12 for Sonny Dykes’ first year as coach, the Frogs won nine games by 10 or fewer points.
 They were within a victory of the program’s first national title since 1938.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com